 Electrical and Computer Engineering - department - GRE - 1203

 Electrical and Computer Engineering - department - TOEFL - 66

 Application Deadlines & Fees

 Application to the ECE M.S./Ph.D. program is free.
-The deadline for spring M.S./Ph.D. application is December 31st.
-Notice of acceptance for spring admission will be no later than April 15th.
-Please contact Nyetta Meaux, Graduate Administrator at email@example.com if interested in applying.
+The Fall 2021 M.S./Ph.D. application deadline is December 31st.
+Notice of acceptance for fall admission will be no later than April 15th.

 When applying, please do NOT mail any hard copy documents.
 Transcripts should be uploaded in the online application.
 Recommenders should submit letters online.
 The ECE Department will allow unofficial transcripts (including photocopies or non-certified electronic copies) during the admissions process.
 Official transcripts will be required after acceptance into the graduate program and must be submitted to the department 30 days from the date the offer letter is received.